Damian: Did you know it’s okay to change your QTAC preferences?

 Have you changed your mind about your preferences as well?
 Don’t waste another precious moment!
 Head to the QTAC change of preference guide to put USQ at the top of your list.
 You're only five clicks away.
 Not sure about USQ?
 You will be after you listen to Alice.

 Thinking about studying in 2018?
-Find out more about how you can Unleash your Fearless and apply here.
+Find out more about the programs and courses available at USQ and apply here.